Best Triathlon Watch 2018

 - Garmin Fenix 3 – Best selling of these.
 Mainly for non-tri reasons and outdoorsy/adventure reasons.
 Replaced by fenix 5, which is not that different.
 The Fenix 5 (Plus) will go on to be the best seller.

-- Suunto SPARTAN Sport WHR (wrist optical HR) – Nice.
-Like many optical HR offereings may or may not be good on you.
+- Suunto SPARTAN Sport WHR – Nice.
+Like many optical HR offerings – may or may not work well on you.
 Great GPS though.
 I use this in training.